Imago

 — Chris Gordy (@ChrisGordy) February 12, 2026

-So, according to the latest update, the NCAA can no longer stop the quarterback from playing.
+According to the latest update, the NCAA can no longer prevent the quarterback from playing.
 However, there is a catch.
 The Ole Miss quarterback getting another year of eligibility does not mean he “won” his case.
 Rather, the decision grants him temporary NCAA eligibility while the case moves forward.
-The timing is likely to favor Chambliss as the case is expected to be heard after the 2026 season concludes.
+The timing is likely to favor Chambliss, as the case is expected to be heard after the 2026 season concludes.

 The Ole Miss quarterback’s situation reminds us of the Vanderbilt quarterback Diego Pavia.
-He took the NCAA to court, arguing that his junior college seasons should not burn eligibility at the FBS level.
-He got handed a temporary injunction, and by the time the case was actually heard, the quarterback played for the 2025 season.
+He took the NCAA to court, arguing that his junior college seasons should not count against his eligibility at the FBS level.
+He was handed a temporary injunction, and by the time the case was actually heard, the quarterback had played the 2025 season.

 With Chambliss returning, Ole Miss rolls into the season with maybe one of the most dangerous quarterbacks.
-He is the clear-cut king of the SEC.
-That alone flips the script for Pete Golding’s debut year.
-Now, what are the analysts saying about Ole Miss’ luck running another year with the quarterback?
+With Chambliss back in the fold, Ole Miss fields a quarterback who could challenge for the title of best in the SEC.
+His return immediately changes the outlook for Pete Golding’s debut season.

-First things first, Chambliss has been clear that if he wins the case against the NCAA, he will be returning to Ole Miss.
-With that in mind, he did not declare for the NFL Draft.
-Naturally, Chambliss did not get an invite to the NFL Combine that is generally for the players who have either declared for the draft or have exhausted their eligibility.
+Chambliss has been clear that if he wins the case against the NCAA, he will be returning to Ole Miss.
+With that in mind, he did not declare for the NFL draft.
+Since he hadn’t declared for the draft, Chambliss was not invited to the NFL Combine.

-In 2025, Kewan Lacy stacked 23 rushing scores, tying the SEC’s third-best mark all time.
+In 2025, Kewan Lacy stacked 24 rushing scores, tying the SEC’s third-best mark all-time.
 He cracked the national top-10 in rushing yards and snagged first-team All-SEC as a sophomore.
-So, the timing could not be sweeter for Trinidad Chambliss for the judge hearing to go in his favor.